History of Geno Smith in Timeline

 Geno Smith

-Geno Smith is an American professional football quarterback currently playing for the Las Vegas Raiders.
-He achieved collegiate success at West Virginia University, where he broke passing records and led the Mountaineers to several bowl games.
-Smith was drafted by the New York Jets in the second round of the 2013 NFL draft.
+Eugene Cyril "Geno" Smith III is an American professional football quarterback currently playing for the Las Vegas Raiders of the NFL.
+Prior to his professional career, Smith excelled at West Virginia University, where he broke numerous passing records and led the Mountaineers to several bowl games.
+He was drafted by the New York Jets in the second round of the 2013 NFL Draft after an outstanding college career.

 October 10, 1990: Geno Smith's Birth